eflautt/ga-data-science/lessons/lesson-3/readme.md

 <a name="practice"></a>
 ## Independent Practice: Dummy Colors (15 mins)
 It's important to understand the concept before we use get_dummies so today we will create dummies by hand.
 In future classes we will use get_dummies to create these.
+We will use dummy variables in almost every analysis you complete because it is rare in most fields to only have continuous variables.

 Have each student draw a table like we did above on the white board or table.
 Create dummy varibales for the variable "colors" that has 6 categories- blue, red, green, purple, grey, brown.
 Set grey as the reference.